EwokOzwok/Data-Analysis-I---CBHPAR-Seminar/README.md

-CBHPAR Data Analysis I Seminar Repository
+# CBHPAR Data Analysis I Seminar Repository

-Overview
+## Overview

-This repository contains materials reviewed during the Data Analysis I Seminar for the Center for Behavioral Health Promotion and Applied Research (CBHPAR) at the University at Albany.
+This repository contains materials reviewed during the **Data Analysis I Seminar** for the **Center for Behavioral Health Promotion and Applied Research (CBHPAR)** at the **University at Albany**.
 The seminar provides guidance on best practices for preparing data for analysis, ensuring data integrity, and managing participant privacy.

+---

-Contents
+## Contents

-PowerPoint Presentation: Overview of missing data, Multiple Linear Regression (MLR), and assumptions of MLR
+- **PowerPoint Presentation**: Overview of missing data, Multiple Linear Regression (MLR), and assumptions of MLR.

-Seminar Recording: The video recording will be added following the delivery of the seminar.
+- **Seminar Recording**: The video recording will be added following the delivery of the seminar.

+---

-Data Access
+## Data Access

-Please note that the raw data used during the seminar is not included in this repository to protect participant privacy.
+Please note that the **raw data** used during the seminar is **not included** in this repository to protect participant privacy.

+---

-Data Requests
+## Data Requests

 Lab members interested in using CBHPAR data for their research projects must submit a formal data request.
 To obtain access:

-Complete the data request form.
+1. Complete the data request form.

-Submit the form to project leadership for review.
+2. Submit the form to project leadership for review.

 For questions regarding this repository or the seminar, please contact project leadership.

+---

+## Contact

+For any inquiries, please reach out to **project leadership**.